 - To provide support graduates students and sustain the CPH

 The University sets minimum standards for graduate admissions, which the Department of History has amplified.
 Applicants must be admitted to the Department’s graduate program before they are accepted as Public History majors or minors.
 Acceptance to the Public History Program is at the discretion of the CPH Director, but admission into the graduate program normally assures acceptance.

 MA in Public History Overview

-- competence in a foreign language (reading skill) or computer science
+- Competence in a foreign language (reading) or computer science.

 Minor in Public History Overview

-The minor in public history for the MA (thesis and non-thesis tracks) requires 9 hours of public history courses approved by the director.
+The minor in public history for the MA (thesis and non-thesis tracks) requires 9 hours of public history courses, including introductory course (HIST 6381).
+Students should consult with the Director or Associate Director about courses.
 Ph.D. students may choose Public History as their minor field according to the current guidelines of the department’s Ph.D. program.
-They should discuss course selections with their advisor or the Public History Coordinator.
+They should discuss course selections with their advisor and the Director or Associate Director of CPH.